Skip to main content

 What actually makes sense

-• 1996-97 Finest, Flair Showcase, or E-X rookie-year cards when the copy is clean.
+• 1996-97 Flair Showcase, Finest, or E-X rookie-year cards in strong grade when they are visually superior copies, not just cheaper substitutes.

 Premium Lane$2,500 to $10,000